mlabuda2/nf-tower-docs/docs/faqs.md

 **<p data-question>Q: How do I configure my Tower-invoked pipeline to be able to write to an S3 bucket that enforces AES256 server-side encryption?**

-If you need to save files to an S3 bucket protected by a [bucket policy which enforces AES256 server-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingServerSideEncryption.html), additional configuration settings must be provided to [nf-launcher](https://quay.io/repository/seqeralabs/nf-launcher?tab=tags) script which invokes the Nextflow head job:
+If you need to save files to an S3 bucket protected by a [bucket policy which enforces AES256 server-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingServerSideEncryption.html), additional configuration settings must be provided to the [nf-launcher](https://quay.io/repository/seqeralabs/nf-launcher?tab=tags) script which invokes the Nextflow head job:

 1. Add the following configuration to the **Advanced options > Nextflow config file** textbox of the **Launch Pipeline** screen: